LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

   * Move assay buttons into AssaysButtons file
   * Move AssayHeader component here from LKSM
   * in `isPropertyTypeAllowed`, respect the `show` properties even if `appPropetiesOnly` is false
+  * Add optional property for hiding study properties in assay designer

 ### version 2.243.0
 *Released*: 2 November 2022